dmnyc/pos/README.md

 Each merchant's settings will be stored in their browser's localStorage.

+## Application Resilience

+This POS application includes several features to prevent and recover from common PWA issues like blank screens, stale caches, or service worker problems:

+### Automatic Recovery Mechanisms

+1. **Error Boundaries**: Catches JavaScript errors in components to prevent the entire UI from crashing
+2. **Version Checking**: Periodically checks for application updates and prompts users to refresh
+3. **Service Worker Management**: Improved service worker configuration to handle updates properly
+4. **Recovery Button**: A small, unobtrusive button appears after the app loads that allows users to:
+   - Clear application caches
+   - Unregister service workers
+   - Reset localStorage (if needed)
+   - Reload with a fresh instance

+### When to Use Recovery Features

+These features are particularly helpful in scenarios like:

+- After an application update
+- When the screen appears blank or partially loaded
+- If components aren't rendering properly
+- When the application seems "stuck" or unresponsive

+### For Developers

+The resilience features work automatically, but developers can:

+- Check `public/version.json` to see the currently deployed version
+- Update version information in `package.json` to trigger update notifications
+- The service worker is configured to check for updates every 5 minutes

+These mechanisms help ensure that users always have a working application, even when issues with caching or PWA functionality occur.

 ## Mobile Optimization

 The interface is fully optimized for mobile devices with: